-Next on our list of dangerous critters is bees, hornets, and wasps.
+Bees, hornets, and wasps are next on our list of dangerous critters.
 Most people are scared of them due to their painful sting, but those who are allergic need to be most wary.

-Allergic reactions to bee, hornet, or wasp stings account for as many as 70 deaths each year.
+Allergic reactions to bee, hornet, or wasp stings account for 70 deaths each year.
 People with an allergy to insect toxins experience anaphylaxis.
-The toxins from an insect sting cause swelling of the tongue and throat, which severely restrict breathing.
+The toxins from an insect sting cause swelling of the tongue and throat, severely restricting breathing.